Sequence Flow

 <bpmn:serviceTask id="route" default="route-fallback">

-<bpmn:extensionElements><zeebe:taskDefinition type="route-task"/></bpmn:extensionElements>
+<bpmn:extensionElements><quantum:taskDefinition type="route-task"/></bpmn:extensionElements>

 <bpmn:outgoing>route-vip</bpmn:outgoing>